 Anti-bacterial Activity

 Antibacterial activity of the ethanol extracts of leaves of Spilanthes paniculata was determined by disc diffusion technique (Bauer et al 1996).
 To determine the antibacterial activity of ethanol extract two gram-positive (Staphylococcus aureus, Bacillus cereus) and two gram-negative (Escherichila coli, Pseudomonas aeruginosa,) bacteria were used.
-For comparison Kanamycin-K (30µgm per disc) was used as standard.
+For comparison kanamycin-K (30µgm per disc) was used as standard.
 Nutrient agar media was reconstituted with distilled water in a conical flask according to specification (2.3%).
 It was then heated in water bath to dissolve the agar until a clear solution of agar was obtained.
 The media prepared was then transferred in 20ml and 5ml to prepare plates and slants respectively in a number of clean test tubes.
 The slants were used for making sub-culture of microorganism which in turn were used for sensitivity tests.
 The tubes were then plugged with cotton and sterilized in an autoclave at a temperature of 121°C and a pressure of 151 Ib/sq. inch for 20 minutes.
 The test organisms were transferred from the pure culture to the agar slants with the help of an inoculating loop in an aseptic condition.
 The inoculated slants were then incubated at 37°C for 18-24 hours to assure the growth of the test organisms.
 This culture was then used within one week.
 With the help of an inoculating loop, the test organism was transferred from the subculture to the test tube containing 20 ml autoclaved media in an aseptic area.
 Then The test tube was shaken well by rotation to get a uniform suspension of organism.
 The bacterial suspensions were immediately transferred to the sterile petridishes in such a way as to obtain a uniform depth of media (approximately 4mm thick).
 The petridishes were rotated several times, first clockwise and then anti-clockwise to assure homogenous distribution of the test organisms.
 The plates were cooled to room temperature and it was stored in a refrigerator (4°C).
 After that the test sample and standard discs were prepared carefully at concentration of 800µg/disc and 30µgm/discs respectively.
 The Prepared discs were placed gently on the freshly seeded solidified agar plates with a sterile forceps.
 Standard discs and controlled discs were also placed on the test plates.
 The spatial arrangements of the discs were such that the discs were not closer than 15mm to the edge of the plates to prevent overlapping the zone of inhibition.
 The plates were then inverted and kept in a refrigerator for about 1244 hours at 4°C to obtain maximum diffusion.
 Finally the plates were incubated at 37°C for 12-18 hours.
 After incubation, the antibacterial activities of the test samples were determined by measuring the diameter of inhibitory zones in terms of millimeter (mm).

 Results